saying121/lcode/README.md

 ---

-- use the newest nightly toolchain
+- Use the newest nightly toolchain

 ```shell
 rustup default nightly